 - Preheat oven to 425 degrees Fahrenheit.

-- Pat chicken thighs dry and season on both sides with salt and pepper.
+- Pat chicken thighs dry and season on both sides with salt, pepper, and rosemary.

 - Heat olive oil in a cast-iron skillet and add garlic and onion.
 Cook until translucent.